 Every now and then we feature content from outside contributing authors who help bring new insights into the world of nonprofits and fundraising.
 This article comes to us from Abigail Schulz, Managing Partner at Continue to Give.
 Continue to Give provides online, mobile, kiosk, crowdfunding, and Facebook giving options to churches, missionaries, nonprofits, and individuals.

-As individuals, we come across situations, events, and personal experiences every day that inspire us and many times drive or compel us to help.
-Crowdfunding is a means by which individuals have the ability to help and more specifically, financially help by raising funds through an online giving platform.
+As individuals, we come across situations, events, and personal experiences every day that inspire us, and many times drive or compel us to help.
+Crowdfunding is a means by which individuals have the ability to financially help by raising funds through an online giving platform.
 Crowdfunding and online fundraising websites have grown in popularity in recent years, and you see them in use, sometimes without consciously recognizing them.
-Have you seen a Donate button on a Facebook page?
+Have you seen a donate button on a Facebook page?
 It is most likely linked to an online fundraising website.

 Why Should You Use Crowdfunding?

-Another way to announce your call to action is to create an appealing marketing email to send to your donor list announcing that the fundraiser is now live and accepting donations.
+Another way to announce your call to action is to create an appealing marketing email to send to your donor list.
+You can let people know the fundraiser is now live and accepting donations.
 It is a great way to jumpstart your fundraiser because not everyone is on social media.
-In general, you must take charge of your fundraiser and market it effectively, so that crowds will start funding your cause.
+In general, you must take charge of your fundraiser and market it effectively so crowds will start funding your cause.

-So to recap, crowdfunding is an amazing tool where you can reach a larger audience over the World Wide Web.
-Boost your donor reach, meet new potential donors, and expand your reach beyond any geographical boundaries.
-Stand out and market your cause, but first, setup your Crowdfunding profile through a site like continuetogive.com.
+Crowdfunding is an amazing tool for reaching a larger audience over the web.
+Boost your donor reach, meet new potential donors, and expand your reach beyond geographical boundaries.
+Stand out and market your cause.
+But first, set up your crowdfunding profile through a site like continuetogive.com.